/r/German/

 r/German

-r/German is a subreddit with 488k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses german, learning, struggling, exam, and pronunciation, and they frequently recommend/review learning app, youtubers, and drama.
+r/German is a subreddit with 489k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses german, learning, struggling, german language, and pronunciation, and they frequently recommend/review german tv shows, learning app, and youtubers.

 /r/German is a community focused on discussion related to learning the German language.
 It is also a place to discuss the language at large.
 New visitors, please read the FAQ: /r/German/wiki/faq